aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 So running `composer install` from the project directory should indicate that there are no new packages to install.

-> Note: If you are using PHP 7.3 and you get an JIT compiler setting error when `composer install` is run, update the JIT compiler setting in your PHP configuration file as detailed in my blog post [Installing Composer PHP Package Manager](https://aregsar.com/blog/2019/installing-composer-php-package-manager).

 ## Installing NPM modules